BrockCruess/Iagon/CLI Fail Catcher/README.md

 *This script is useful if you don't run iag-cli as a service, but rather from a scheduled command or shell script.*

-Run this command with **your** script file path to download the CLI Fail Catcher script and schedule it as a crontab job to run every half hour:
+Run this command with **your** iag-cli-* file directory to download the CLI Fail Catcher script and schedule it as a crontab job to run every half hour:

 ```
 # Put your node directory after "iagDirectory=", with no slash at the end: